|Nutrition Facts (per serving)|

 Enjoy this riblet recipe with your favorite sides, such as potato salad, baked beans, and corn on the cob.

-- 1 cup water (add more if it evaporates during the cooking process)
+1 cup water, plus more if too much evaporates during cooking

 Gather the ingredients.